Projects — Mansoor Mamnoon

 Stack

-Python FastAPI MCP Protocol hashed feature vectors NumPy pytest (783 tests)
+Python FastAPI MCP Protocol (stdio) hashed feature vectors NumPy YAML policy DSL pytest (839 tests)

 Limit Order Book + Matching Engine